rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+At this point, we have demonstrated both how to obtain the k-paths from a given set of inputs, and finding the total number of k-paths from a grammar for a particular k.

+### Obtaining test cases for coverage.
 Now that we have the k-paths, how do we obtain the test cases?
 For that, we first define a procedure that given a a node of the tree, and the parent nonterminal symbol (key), looks through the rules of the